pykern package

 Parameters:

-• match_re (re or str) – Optionally, only return files which match file_re
+• file_re (re or str) – Optionally, only return files which match the regular expression

 Parameters:

-• filename (str or py.path.Local) – File to open
+• path (str or py.path.Local) – Path of file to write to

 Returns: